Lercuster/Reproducible-Research-Assessment2/Storm_Research.md

 ### Health casualties

 We will split health casualties into two types.
 First one is deaths and second one is injuries.
-Our goal is to find out what type of events (EVTYPE) are most dangerous, i.e. lead to the highest deaths and injuries rate.
+Our goal is to find out what type of events (EVTYPE) are most dangerous, i.e. leads to the highest deaths and injuries rate.

 Here is calculation amount of deaths for each event...: